telerik/kendo-ui-builder/docs/getting-started/dashboard.md

 page_title: Dashboard | Kendo UI Builder
 description: "Manage the state of your existing applications in the Kendo UI Designer by using the options of its Dashboard."
 slug: dashboard_kuib
-position: 3
+position: 2
 ---

-# Kendo UI Builder Dashboard
+# Dashboard

-The Dashboard of the Kendo UI Builder stores the cards of all your previously created, imported, and migrated projects ?? and is part of the Kendo UI Designer.
+The Dashboard of the Kendo UI Builder stores the cards of all your previously created, imported, and migrated projects.

 ## Initial Load

-When you load the Designer for the first time and you have no current projects yet, the Dashboard renders only the UI with the selectable options to create or import an application.
+When you load the Builder for the first time and you have no current projects yet, the Dashboard renders only the UI with the selectable options to create or import an application.

 <!-- screen -->